TransparentHealth/sharemyhealth-docs/Organizational-Agent-Searches-for-the-Existing-Member.md

 **_Steps_**

-* The organization agent sits down with existing member ** Both the member and the organization agent are logged in
+* The organization agent sits down with existing member
+> * Both the member and the organization agent are logged in
 * The organization agent searches for the member
-* Afetr finding the meber the organization agent asks the member to approve access to their secure information
+* After finding the member the organization agent asks the member to approve access to their secure information
-* The member approves access and now ahs the ability to share and select the organizations where he/she rceives services
+* The member approves access and now has the ability to share and select the organizations where he/she receives services